-...We have been in correspondence with the new managers of the platform and with Asset Management International to confirm details of your redemption (sale) request.
-We understand that trades in the underlying funds have been placed.
+...We have been in correspondence with the new managers of the platform and with Asset Management International...

-The illiquid funds within your portfolio cannot be sold at present, and will remain within the SIPP EPS account for the time being.
+The illiquid funds within your portfolio cannot be sold at present, and will remain within the SIPP EPS account for the time being."